HEPLean/HepLean/README.md

   with the potential future use of AI.
 3. Create good documentation so that the project can be used for pedagogical purposes.

-## Ideas for contributions

-Any contribution to HepLean is more than welcome.
-However, if you would like to contribute but are struggling to work out how, here are some potential starting points:

-1. Prove further results related to the Lorentz group, the Poincare group and their algebras.
-  Despite some work has being done in this direction there is still much more to do.
-2. Prove further results related to the two Higgs doublet model, or other BSM theories.
-  HepLean does not currently contain fermions (but soon will) so starting with the scalar potential is a good start.
-3. Tidy up the material on anomaly cancellation.
-Furthermore, there are results from the literature in this area not already digitalized.
-4. Make the first steps in digitalizing super-symmetry, the Randall-Sundrum model etc.

 ## Areas of high energy physics with some coverage in HepLean